 We prefer code that validates but we do not always insist on it.

-Our work focuses on achieving good results for each client’s web projects, for audiences using various computers, web browsers, smartphones, and other devices.
-That doesn’t always require code that validates, or is perfectly compliant with a recognized standard, but the potential impact on performance and maintenance is real.
+Our work focuses on achieving good results for web projects.
+That doesn’t always require code that validates, or that is perfectly standard, but the potential impact on performance and maintenance is real.